-Who Must File?
+Who Must File

-- 1. Non-Residents File a tax return if you have any gross income during the tax year from sources in Delaware. - 2.
-Part-Year Residents must file a Delaware tax return if: - While a resident of Delaware, you had income from any sources, or - As a non-resident of Delaware, you had income from a Delaware source.
+- Non-Residents File a tax return if you have any gross income during the tax year from sources in Delaware.
+If your spouse files a married filing separate return and you had no Delaware source income, you do NOT need to file a Delaware return. - 2.
+Part-Year Residents must file a Delaware tax return if: - · While a resident of Delaware, you had income from any sources, or - As a non-resident of Delaware, you had income from a Delaware source.

-Part-Year Residents may elect to file either a resident or nonresident return.
-You may wish to prepare both a resident and nonresident return.
+Part-Year Residents may elect to file either a resident or non- resident return.
+You may wish to prepare both a resident and non-resident return.
 File only the return which is more advantageous for you.

 Part-year residents electing to file a resident return - This option may be advantageous if, during the period of non-residency, you had no income from sources in other states and/or your only income was from Delaware.
-Please refer to the instructions for Form 200-01 to review this option..
+Please refer to the instructions for Form PIT-RES to review this option.